top Content-type: text/html Expires: 0 MIME & Mail

 Note 1.
 "Base64" is a standard way of embedding binary objects into ASCII MIME files.
 This is done by translating chunkes of 3-EBCDIC bytes to chunkes of 4-ASCII bytes.
 Our utility includes a function that performs this kind of translation.

-MIME files must be sent via the QtmmSendMail API.
+In MAIL the MIME files are sent via the QtmmSendMail API.
 This API allows for multiple distributions.

 For more information see this page.